 MAVM enables to perform:

-MAVM can process both IP streaming and files.
+MAVM can process IP streaming, HDMI, SDI and audio/video files.
 MAVM uses "no reference" video and audio quality metrics.
 It means that when you want to measure the quality of a video, you only have to provide this video.

 MAVM is a software product.
 It works under any Windows version (XP, Vista, Seven, 8, 8.1, 10 and Server editions) and is easy to install (especially if you just want to use the no reference metrics, in this case you just have to run the installer and click on "Next..." several times).
 It can run on virtually any PC.
 It can even run on a laptop.
 If possible, the recommended configuration is: 4-core CPU or more, 3 GB of RAM, 10 GB of free hard disk space.

-At start up, MAVM displays a small window which enables to enter the URL of the audio/video source (IP streaming or file) and run the monitoring.
+At start up, MAVM displays a small window which enables to enter the URL of the audio/video source (IP streaming, HDMI signal, SDI signal or file) and run the monitoring.

 This window also enables to select the audio and video metrics to use.